 The tax identification number simplifies communication between and with the tax authorities.
 Tax authorities, social insurances (such as health insurance companies) or banks work with this number.

-Section 139b of the German Fiscal Code stipulates that only the tax authorities may retrieve this data.
+Only the tax authorities may retrieve this data.
 Other institutions, such as social insurance agencies, receive your number, but not the information linked to it.

 The tax number